rjpdasilva/NOS_ThunderNanoServices/Containers/Containers.md

 <a name="property.cpu"></a>
 ## *cpu <sup>property</sup>*

-Provides access to the CPU time allocated to running the container.
+Provides access to the CPU time.

 > This property is **read-only**.